Mary Seacole: Recognition

 British buildings and organisations now commemorate her by name.
 One of the first was the Mary Seacole Centre for Nursing Practice at Thames Valley University, which created the NHS Specialist Library for Ethnicity and Health, a web-based collection of research-based evidence and good practice information relating to the health needs of minority ethnic groups, and other resources relevant to multi-cultural health care.

-There is another Mary Seacole Research Centre, this one at De Montfort University in Leicester, and a problem-based learning room at St George's, University of London is named after her.
+There is another Mary Seacole Research Centre, at De Montfort University in Leicester.
+A problem-based learning room at St George's, University of London is named after her.
 Brunel University of London houses its Department of Health Sciences in the Mary Seacole Building.
 New buildings at the University of Salford and Birmingham City University bear her name, as does part of the new headquarters of the Home Office at 2 Marsham Street.

 There is a Mary Seacole ward in the Douglas Bader Centre in Roehampton.
-There are two wards named after Mary Seacole in Whittington Hospital in North London, and also, there is the Mary Seacole Nursing Home, situated at 39 Nuttall Street, Shoreditch.
+There are two wards named after Mary Seacole in Whittington Hospital in North London.
+There is the Mary Seacole Nursing Home, situated at 39 Nuttall Street, Shoreditch.
 The Royal South Hants Hospital in Southampton named its outpatients' wing "The Mary Seacole Wing" in 2010, in honour of her contribution to nursing.

-The NHS Seacole Centre in Surrey was opened on 4 May 2020, following a campaign led by Patrick Vernon, a former NHS manager.
+The NHS Seacole Centre in Surrey was opened in May 2020, following a campaign led by Patrick Vernon, a former NHS manager.
 It is a community hospital which will first provide a temporary rehabilitation service for patients recovering from COVID-19.
 The building was previously called Headley Court.

 An annual prize to recognise and develop leadership in nurses, midwives and health visitors in the National Health Service was named Seacole, to "acknowledge her achievements".
 The NHS Leadership Academy has developed a six-month leadership course called the Mary Seacole Programme, which is designed for first time leaders in healthcare.
 An exhibition to celebrate the bicentenary of her birth opened at the Florence Nightingale Museum in London in March 2005.
 Originally scheduled to last for a few months, the exhibition was so popular that it was extended to March 2007.